Know the Laws: Connecticut

 Most of the laws relevant to domestic violence and sexual assault are based on state law.

-Information about restraining order and moving to CT or away from CT with your restraining order.
+Information about restraining order and moving to Connecticut or away from Connecticut with your restraining order.

 Information about custody in Connecticut.